embneural/Cascade-xDAWN-EEGNet-for-ERP-Detection/README.md

 Note

 In the original papers (EEGNet, Improved EEGNet and DeepConvNet), the authors did not provide the results of P300 detection.
 I implemented them and ran those models to get the P300 detection results in BCI competitions II and III.
-The results of EEGNet, Improved EEGNet and DeepConvNet presented in this table were run with mixup 0.3 and no fixed seeds.
+The results ([in folder](result/without_fixed_seed)) of EEGNet, Improved EEGNet and DeepConvNet presented in this table were run **without fixed seeds**.
 The number of xdawn spatial filters of Improved EEGNet in this table was chosen to be 8.

 ### Effect of xdawn number on ASUR
 Using [Improved EEGNet](https://journals.sagepub.com/doi/full/10.26599/BSA.2022.9050007), i.e. xdawn with EEGNet.
-Note, the results of the figure below were obtained without a fixed random seed.
+Note, the results of the figure below were obtained **without fixed seed**.
 ![Xdawn + EEGNet](result/without_fixed_seed/Improved%20EEGNet/cat.png)